TikTok: Regulatory actions

-U.S. Federal Trade Commission
+US Federal Trade Commission

-On 27 February 2019, the United States Federal Trade Commission (FTC) reached a consent decree with ByteDance, fining it U.S.$5.7 million for collecting information from minors under the age of 13 in violation of the Children's Online Privacy Protection Act (COPPA).
+On 27 February 2019, the United States Federal Trade Commission (FTC) reached a consent decree with ByteDance, fining it US$5.7 million for collecting information from minors under the age of 13 in violation of the Children's Online Privacy Protection Act (COPPA).
 ByteDance responded by adding a kids-only mode to TikTok which blocks the upload of videos, the building of user profiles, direct messaging, and commenting on others' videos, while still allowing the viewing and recording of content.
 In May 2020, an advocacy group filed a complaint with the FTC saying that TikTok had violated the terms of the February 2019 consent decree with the FTC, which sparked subsequent congressional calls for a renewed FTC investigation.
 In March 2022, following a class action lawsuit for violations of COPPA, TikTok settled for US$1.1 million.
 In March 2024, it was reported that the FTC continues to investigate TikTok.
-In August 2024, the FTC and U.S. Department of Justice filed a joint lawsuit alleging violations of the 2019 consent decree.
+In August 2024, the FTC and US Department of Justice filed a joint lawsuit alleging violations of the 2019 consent decree.
+In August 2026, TikTok and ByteDance agreed to pay $400 million to settle the lawsuit.